MahmoudNamNam/Networks/Introduction to Networking: How the Internet Works By Charles Severance.md

 ### **Conclusion:**

-The Internet Protocol (IP) is an essential component of the Internetwork Layer and is responsible for directing packets across the Internet.
+The Internet Protocol (IP) is an essential component of the Internet layer and is responsible for directing packets across the Internet.
 IP follows a sequential method to guide packets based on their destination addresses.
 This process can be compared to planning a vacation trip, where the routers progressively move closer to the final destination.
 The layer also emphasizes the adaptability of routers to unexpected problems and introduces the concept of handling lost packets in the following layer of the architecture. 🔄🌐🛣️
 -----

 ## **2.3 Transport Layer (TCP) Overview:**